 An Ocean Cove with name I can’t quite remember

 Again, another amazing lighthouse in Batanes.
 This one is more of just a tourist attraction since it’s non- functional, apparently from lack of facilities.
 It turns out the original Mahatao lighthouses are located near the Mahatao Church standing vertically from each other exactly 30 meters apart.
 These lighthouses used to guide boats passing at night.
-They have their own system where both lighthouses work together in guiding the fishermen safely though the rocky beds of coral reefs.
-Sadly, I was not able to take a picture of the lighthouse’ ruins.
+They have their own system where both lighthouses work together in guiding the fishermen safely through the rocky beds of coral reefs.
+Sadly, I was not able to take a picture of the lighthouse’s ruins.

 Site Marker for First Mass on Batanes Soil